 • Mexican American Legal Defense and Education Fund (MALDEF) In addition to other resources and programs, MALDEF’s Law School Scholarship Program awards scholarships of varying amounts to several students each year based on their commitment to serve the Latino community through law; their past achievement and potential for achievement; and their financial need.

 • NAACP Legal Defense and Education Fund This organization also offers several scholarship programs to both undergraduates and law students.

 • National Asian Pacific American Bar Association (NAPABA) In addition to a law student association and summer internship program, the NAPABA Law Foundation awards scholarships each fall to law students who demonstrate a commitment to serve or contribute to the Asian Pacific American community as future leaders.
-The annual pre-law conference takes place on Saturday, November 17 in Washington, D.C.
-Limited stipends for travel will be awarded.

 • National Black Law Student Association (NBLSA) has an active Education and Career Development Section and College Student Division which oversees several scholarship programs as well as provides extensive pre-law support including one-day “law camps” providing information about the law school application process; a law school fair; and a mentoring program.

 • Native American Rights Fund (NARF) The Native American Rights Fund is committed to the professional development of new attorneys in the field of Indian law.
 Each year NARF conducts a nationwide search for law school students to participate in its clerkship and internship programs in all three of its offices.